 Face Search is the process of using an input face to search for similar matches in a collection of stored faces.
 Using face search, you can easily build applications such as multi-factor authentication for bank payments, automated building entry for employees, and more.

 Q: What is a face collection and how do I create one?

-A face collection is a searchable index of face feature vectors, owned and managed by you.
+A face collection is your searchable index of face vectors, which are a mathematical representation of faces.
+Rekognition does not store images of faces in your collection.
 Using the CreateCollection API, you can easily create a collection in a supported AWS region and get back an Amazon Resource Name (ARN).
 Each face collection has a unique CollectionId associated with it.

-Q: How do I add faces to or delete faces from a face collection?
+Q: How do I add faces to a collection for search?

 Once you have created an indexed collection of faces, you can search for a face within it using either an image (SearchFaceByImage) or a FaceId (SearchFaces).
 These APIs take in an input face and return a set of faces that match, ordered by similarity score with the highest similarity first.
 For more details, please refer to our Searching Faces example.

 Q: How is Face Search different for video analysis?